 1. Memory Cache

 Memory cache is a portion of memory created with high-speed static RAM (SRAM).
-This type of cache is more effective because most programs access the same data or commands repeatedly.
+This cache type is more effective because most programs repeatedly access the same data or commands.

 2. Disk Cache